 Music and Mind Control Fill the Air

 While the mind control that permeates the airwaves of RADIO’s Paris may be a fantasy, the music is just fantastic and very much real.
-This playlist is almost entirely filled with music that that rang through the streets of 1928’s Paris.
+This playlist is almost entirely filled with music that rang through the streets of 1928’s Paris.
 There are a few songs that while a bit anachronistic, still inspired the world I created.
 I recommend listening with shuffle turned on.
 Enjoy!

 Jazz in Paris

 The story of jazz in Paris is the story of racism and prohibition in the United States.
 Jazz first took hold in Paris during and after WWI as members of segregated US military forces including the legendary Haarlem Hellfighters, were heartily welcomed by the war-weary french, a reception they could never find back in the states.
 These servicemen brought more than freedom for the french, they brought jazz.
-The most important figure in the earliest days of Parisian jazz was American military jazz band leader, James Reese Europe, whose band played in the streets of Paris, introducing the music to everyone.
+The most important figure in the earliest days of Parisian jazz was American military jazz band leader, James Reese Europe, whose band played in the streets of Paris, introducing the music to everyone within earshot.

 Paris brought a level of freedom to these servicemen as well.
 While any claim that Paris was free of racisim in the 1920’s or today is absurd, the particular brand of racism was very different from what African Americans faced back home.
 Many musicians decided to stay rather than return to the harsher realities of the United States and the roots they put down in Paris were also the roots of jazz in the city.
 This created a growing ecosystem for more American jazz musicians to join.